mberger/Resume/Resume.md

 - Use Kubernetes, containers, cluster management and cloud native tools to provide efficiencies for day-to-day reliability of the platform.
 - Apply engineering mindset and development skills to IT operations to improve the overall observability, reliability and security of infrastructure and develop proactive incident detection, response and remediation.
 - Interface directly with senior staff members within the organization to discuss and assess compliance with policies, standards and procedures, suggest opportunities for improvement.
-- Work with development teams throughout the software life cycle ensuring sustainable software releases.
+- Coordination with development teams throughout the software life cycle.

 **Burwood Group** | Chicago, IL – (Remote based in Knoxville)